alshedivat/al-folio/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
-description: Please contact me if you need a personal copy of any publication.
+description: Please contact me if you need a personal copy of any following publication.
 years: [2020, 2019, 2018, 2017, 2016, 2015]
 ---